eag1ex/pocket.js/readme.md

 #### PocketModule methods:
-- **$payload( data ):Boolean** : top level method to initiate requested tasks, returns true when succesfull, and false on error.
+- **$payload( data ).d:Boolean** : top level method to initiate requested tasks, returns true when succesfull, and false on error.
     - `data.id:String`: payload id that identifies this payload
     - `data.tasks:Array[]`: specifies required format of tasks to perform.
 Specifications for this can be found in `./example.js` and in `./samples/**`

-- **$pocketStatusAsync( pocketID )** : returns last status changed via sync method, the promise is reset everytime new status is updated, so it can be called many times, returns status name
+- **$pocketStatusAsync( pocketID ).d:promise** : returns last status changed via sync method, the promise is reset everytime new status is updated, so it can be called many times, returns status name
     - `pocketID`: must provide pocketID example: `${payloadID}::${task}`, for the status

 - **Pocket.getStatusAsync** : same as ^^above^^, the method can be on each Pocket/tast instance, good for checking latest status in question, where its needed :)